crschmidt/flickr2facebook/readme.txt

 This tool is a quick hack that lets me copy photos from flickr to facebook.
-It requires a
+I... don't know if this will work for anyone else.

-name-map.txt should be a file formatted like:
+If you have a name-map.txt, a file formatted like:

 tag: facebookuserid

+Then it will map any photos you have tagged with that text to tag the person.

 Facebook User IDs got a bit harder to find when they switched to username based links; if you search in the profile page for the text: